Dmumladz3/Epam-course-module1/modules/33. Messaging in Java - JMS, Active MQ, Rabbit MQ, Kafka/Homework.md

 ![image info](./Content/Attachments/Reliable-part1.png)

-### Notes:
-1. Failed Message Exchange is not configured as DLX for the source queues.
+> 💡 **NOTE**: Failed Message Exchange is not configured as DLX for the source queues.
 Consumer is responsible to re-publish failed messages.

 II.
 Update previous implementation and change retry mechanism from inprocess to retry exchange/queue.
 Retry queue should have ttl, after message expires it should be routed to the source queue.

 ![image info](./Content/Attachments/Reliable-part2.png)

-### Notes:
-1. Retry exchange is not configured as DLX for the source queues.
+> 💡 **NOTE**: Retry exchange is not configured as DLX for the source queues.
 Consumer is responsible to re-publish messages for retry.
 If retry limit reached message should be re-published to Failed Message Exchange instead.

 III.
 Update previous implementation, configure message ttl, max size and dlx attributes on consumer queues.
 Expired messages or during queue overflow messages should be sent to DLQ by broker.

 ![image info](./Content/Attachments/Reliable-part3.png)

-### Notes:
-1. Dead Letter exchange should be specified as DLX attribute on source queues in addition to message TTL and max length attributes.
+> 💡 **NOTE**: Dead Letter exchange should be specified as DLX attribute on source queues in addition to message TTL and max length attributes.

 ### Tips
 1. Dead letter channel/Invalid message channel